muckelba/PogoStats/README.md

 #### Socket File

 You can mount the socket file of your mysql host into the app container so it feels like just connecting to `localhost`.
 The first step is to get the path of that file: `mysqladmin variables |grep "\.sock"`.
-Add that path to your .env file and change `SCANNER_HOST` to localhost and you're ready to go.
+Add that path to your .env file and change `SCANNER_HOST` to `localhost` and you're ready to go.

+> Make sure to use `localhost` and not `127.0.0.1`!

 #### Normal Interface (not recommended)